axu930/obsidian/content/ChatGPT outputs/index.md

 # ChatGPT outputs
-A place to store the ChatGPT slop that is marginally more useful than google search.
+A place to store the ChatGPT/Gemini/Claude slop that is the modern equivalent of google+wikipedia

 %% Begin Waypoint %%
 - [[Alternatives to Softmax]]